Google Maps and Google Local Finder Explained

 • Review signals: Encourage customers or visitors to leave a review and, where needed, immediately address any negative feedback.
 Customer rating matters, so the more four and five star reviews you can collect, the better.

-• Citation signals: Citations also aid in Google local discoverability.
+• Citation signals: Local citations also aid in Google local discoverability.
 Aim for high-quality, trustworthy, and authoritative citations.
 Information should be consistent across your citation profile as any discrepancies can dilute trust.

 • On-page signals: Local on-page SEO optimization can help boost Local Finder rankings, so conduct a local SEO audit and identify opportunities for improvement.